flutter/website/src/docs/cookbook/navigation/passing-data.md

 For example, you might want to pass information about the item that's been tapped.

-Remember: Screens are Just Widgets&trade;.
+Remember: Screens are Just Widgets.
-In this example, create a List of Todos.
+In this example, create a list of todos.
 When a todo is tapped, navigate to a new screen (widget) that displays information about the todo.

-## Directions
+This recipe uses the following steps:

-  1. Define a Todo class
+  1. Define a todo class.
-  2. Display a list of Todos
+  2. Display a list of todos.
-  3. Create a detail screen that can display information about a todo
+  3. Create a detail screen that can display information about a todo.
-  4. Navigate and pass data to the detail screen
+  4. Navigate and pass data to the detail screen.

-## 1. Define a Todo class
+## 1. Define a todo class

-First, you need a simple way to represent Todos.
+First, you need a simple way to represent todos.
 For this example, create a class that contains two pieces of data: the title and description.

 <!-- skip -->